articulate/paperplane/docs/API.md

 Request -> Request
 ```

 Parses the request body as `json` if available, and if the `content-type` is `application/json`.
-Otherwise, passes the [request object](https://github.com/articulate/paperplane/blob/master/docs/getting-started.md#request-object) through untouched.
+Otherwise, passes the [`Request`](https://github.com/articulate/paperplane/blob/master/docs/getting-started.md#request-object) through untouched.

 ```js
 const { compose } = require('ramda')